Elisa-cf/BTE-film-project/README.md

 All the data is provided by The Movie DB API https://www.themoviedb.org/

-Film Hero was written by 3 students as a project for the Wild Code School:
-- Eleonora Weber
-- Elisa Canyelles
-- Tim Coggins

 ## Features
 - Auto-detection of the user location to provide country based information
 - Ability to search for TV shows and films